Queen (Queen album): 2024 box set reissue

-On 11 September 2024, Queen announced their debut album had been remixed, remastered and expanded in a 6CD+1LP box set titled Queen I Collector's Edition, set to be released on 25 October.
+On 11 September 2024, Queen announced their debut album had been remixed, remastered and expanded in a 6CD+1-LP box set titled Queen I Collector's Edition, set to be released on 25 October.
 This expansion contains 63 tracks with 43 brand new mixes, comprising the album with its intended running order restored, intimate fly-on-the-wall audio of Queen in the studio, alternative takes, demos, rare live tracks, and previously unheard live recordings.
 This is also the first time a Queen album has received a new stereo mix.
 A 108-page book containing handwritten lyrics and memorabilia accompanies the release.
-This will be the band’s last reissue under Universal Music, as Sony Music acquired Queen's catalogue in 2024.
+This will be the band's last reissue under Universal Music, as Sony Music acquired Queen's catalogue in 2024.

 The first single of the box set, the 2024 mix of "The Night Comes Down", was released in conjunction with the announcement on 11 September, with an official music video premiering on YouTube on 13 September that year.
 The music video received mostly negative appraisal from the internet audience due to artificial intelligence used to generate the video.
 On 11 October, the new mix of "Modern Times Rock 'n' Roll" was released as a digital single.
 A special re-edited and restored edition of the "Keep Yourself Alive" promo video was released in conjunction with the boxset on 25 October.

 The new 2024 mix includes "Mad the Swine", reinstated as the album's fourth song in-between "Great King Rat" and "My Fairy King".
 Previously unreleased material includes live versions of the song "Jesus", the first time a live version of the song has been heard, and a cover of the Bo Diddley written blues standard "I'm a Man", both from Queen's second ever concert in London at Imperial College on 23 August 1970, also bassist Barry Mitchell's first performance with the band.
 The box set also includes the first official release of the song "Hangman" in a live version from Queen's concert at the San Diego Sports Arena on 12 March 1976, in one of its final live performances.
 Queen says a studio version does not exist, but the song was performed live sporadically from 1970 to the Japanese A Night at the Opera tour in 1976.